 "If staff are implementing the SPBP consistently and effectively, is it positively impacting students?
 How will you know?"
 STUDENT Outcome Monitoring Student Outcome Data Complete the SMART goal to determine "successful" student outcomes (use numerical data) List 2 action steps your team will take to ensure this goal is monitored and meets or exceeds the SMART goal.
-Behavior Incidents (See critical element #3A) By click to enter a dateJune 2025, unruly/disruptive behavior will decrease 150 incidents as measured by ODRs in BASIS.
-Check for teacher and staff understanding of PBIS.
-Provide training as needed.
-Top 3 event locations (See critical element #4A) By click here to enter a date , June 2025, the frequency of behavioral incidents in one top 3 location, Hallway will decrease by 75 incidents as measured by ODRs in BASIS.
-Review quarter's behavioral data with staff and teachers.
-Provide supplementary behavioral strategies to reduce behavioral incidents within the top 3 event location Core effectiveness (See critical element #8A) By click here to enter a date, June 2025, the Core Effectiveness (students with 0-1 referrals) will increase 25% as evidenced by ODRs in BASIS.
-Monitor Core Effectiveness Action Steps to ensure they are being implemented as written.
-Provide tier 2 strategy support for students.
-Classroom referrals (See critical element #7C) By click here to enter a date June 2025, classroom referrals will decrease to 462 referrals as evidenced by ODRs in BASIS.
-Ensure all teachers are using an evidence-based classroom management plan, such as CHAMPS Reteach expectations after winter and spring break
+Behavior Incidents (See critical element #3A) By click to enter a date, click here to enter incident [identify one behavioral incident)] will indicate click here to enter # [decreased percentage or number] as measured by ODRs in BASIS.
+1. 2.
+Top 3 event locations (See critical element #4A) By click here to enter a date, the frequency of behavioral incidents in one top 3 location, click here to enter location[identify one location] will decrease by click here to enter # [percentage or number] as measured by ODRs in BASIS.
+1. 2.
+Core effectiveness (See critical element #8A) By click here to enter a date, the Core Effectiveness (students with 0-1 referrals) will increase click here to enter # [percent or number] as evidenced by ODRs in BASIS.
+1. 2.
+Classroom referrals (See critical element #7C) By click here to enter a date classroom referrals will click here to enter #[percent or number] as evidenced by ODRs in BASIS.
+1. 2.